-To further highlight some of these struggles, Facebook released a 35-page State of Small Business Report, featuring insights from more than 86,000 people who own, manage or work for small to medium-sized businesses, or SMBs (defined in this report as fewer than 500 employees).
+To further highlight some of these struggles, Facebook released a comprehensive 35-page State of Small Business Report.
+The report featured insights from more than 86,000 people who own, manage or work for small to medium-sized businesses, or SMBs (defined in this report as fewer than 500 employees).
 Another 9,000 participants qualify as “personal” businesses, or people who said they were “self-employed providing goods or services.”

 Some businesses have found success with shifted business models.
 For example, some restaurants have efficiently shifted to curbside pickup offerings, while retail shops may have flexible operations from home.
 However, the report provides a sobering reality of the current situation.

 “According to the survey, 31% of small and medium-sized businesses have shut down [entirely] in the last three months,” the report states.
 “The situation is worse for personal business (52% of which report shutting down), hotels, cafes and restaurants (43%), and services like wellness, grooming, fitness or other professional services (41%).”

 Though the report is merely a snapshot of all SMBs, the data points can be extrapolated to look at the state of business as a whole.
 Here are some of the more interesting insights to unpack.

 A significant impact on revenue

 No matter the industry, the effects of coronavirus have greatly affected revenue.
 More than half of construction, retail, services, hotels, cafes, and restaurants reported their business sales for the past 30 days were lower than the same month last year.